omeka/omeka-s-developer/docs/modules/introduction.md

 * description (optional): A description of the module
 * module_link (optional): An absolute URL to a page about the module
 * author_link (optional): An absolute URL to a page about the author
+* omeka_version_constraint (optional): A Composer version constraint for what versions of the Omeka S core this module works with

 ```ini
 name         = "My Module"